Abdul4code/EMF-Assignment-GROUP8/README.md

 # EMF-Assignment-GROUP8
 EMF Assignment for Model Driven Engineering at the University Of L'Aquila.

-## Assignment Tasks
-##### Task 1: Define the Metamodel
-Objective: Create a metamodel representing your domain using Emfatic or EMF. <br>
-Requirements:
-    Number of Metaclasses:
-        9 for a 2-member group.
-        12 for a 3-member group.
-    Must include:
-        Inheritance (e.g., subclasses).
-        Relationships:
-            Containment (e.g., parent-child structures).
-            Non-containment.
-            Opposites (optional).
-        Enumeration types and attributes for diversity.
-        Each metaclass must have:
-            At least one attribute or reference.
-            No isolated or singleton metaclasses.

-##### Task 2: Generate APIs and Plugins
-Objective: Use the metamodel to create a genmodel file and generate the following:
-- Java APIs for the model.
-- dit and editor plugin projects for interacting with the model.

-##### Task 3: Implement Plugin Functionalities
-Objective: Develop a plugin project to manage the model.
-Include these functionalities: <br>
-- Create: Allow users to define new instances based on the metamodel.
-- Serialize: Save the models to a persistent format (e.g., XML, XMI).
-- Load: Retrieve serialized models.
-- Validate: Check the models against constraints defined in the metamodel.

-##### Task 4: Instantiate the Metamodel
-Objective: Create two concrete model instances based on the metamodel. <br>
-Ensure that:
-        - Every concept (metaclass) in the metamodel is instantiated.
-        - The models reflect the relationships, constraints, and structure defined in Task 1.

 ##### Task 5: Define OCL/EVL Constraints, Operations, and Derived Fields <br>
 Objective: Use OCL or EVL/EOL to define rules and derived values: <br>
     - Constraints: